ChanSuri/GymGenius/device_connector_cardio_room/README.md

 ## Service Configuration
 The service is configured via a `config.json` file.
 The configuration includes settings for:

 - **Service Catalog URL**: The URL of the Service Catalog from which the service retrieves the MQTT broker, port, and room configurations.
-By default, it is set to `http://service_catalog:8080` and `http://localhost:8081/devices`, respectively.
+By default, it is set to `http://service_catalog:8080`.
-- **Service Catalog URL**: The URL of the Resource Catalog where devices are registered.
-By default, it is set to `http://localhost:8081/devices`
+- **Resource Catalog URL**: The URL of the Resource Catalog where devices are registered.
+By default, it is set to `http://resource_catalog:8081`
 - **Subscribed Topics**: Lists MQTT topics the service listens to (e.g., HVAC control).
 - **Published Topics**: Specifies the topics to publish data (e.g., environment data, machine availability).